Updated: May 2025

 Breach notification

-• Freed is required to provide US customers with breach notifications, and will do the same for Canadian customers.
+Freed is required to provide US customers with breach notifications, and will do the same for Canadian customers.

 Accountability

-• Freed’s Chief Financial Officer and Chief Technology Officer together fulfill the role of Compliance Officer for the company.
+Freed’s Chief Financial Officer and Chief Technology Officer together fulfill the role of Compliance Officer for the company.
 Their contact information is shared with Canadian customers.

 Safeguards

-• A detailed document covering our security protocols, encryption methods, technology infrastructure, and related items can be shared separately.
+Freed is SOC2 compliant, which means that it has undergone a rigorous assessment of its systems, policies and procedures and maintains a high level of information security.
+A detailed document covering our security protocols, encryption methods, technology infrastructure, and related items can be shared separately.

 Retention

-• Federal and BC: The federal privacy laws and BC privacy laws require keeping personal information only for as long as necessary to meet the original purposes unless required longer for legal or business purposes.
+Privacy laws, including PIPEDA, require keeping personal information only for as long as necessary to meet the original purposes unless required longer for legal or business purposes.

 Access and Correction

-• Freed-generated Patient Instructions (after-visit summaries) can be shared directly with patients.
+Freed-generated patient Instructions (after-visit summaries) can be shared directly with patients.
 Patients would be able to contact their clinician to request edits, and the clinician can make the requested adjustments.
 This workflow meets the standards of Canadian authorities.

-• Freed complies with each of these requirements.
+Freed complies with each of these requirements.